-A trader or a private person?
+A trader or an individual?

 Check the e-mail address of the seller